bnb-chain/greenfield-storage-provider/README.md

 SPs store the objects' real data, i.e. the payload data.
 Each SP runs its own object storage system.
 Similar to Amazon S3 and other object store systems, the objects stored on SPs are immutable.
 The users may delete and re-create the object (under the different ID, or under the same ID after certain publicly declared settings), but they cannot modify it.

-SPs have to register themselves first by depositing on the Greenfield blockchain as their "Service Stake".
-Greenfield validators will go through a dedicated governance procedure to vote for the SPs of their election.
+SPs have to register themselves first by depositing on the Mechain blockchain as their "Service Stake".
+Mechain validators will go through a dedicated governance procedure to vote for the SPs of their election.
 SPs are encouraged to advertise their information and prove to the community their capability, as SPs have to provide a professional storage system with high-quality SLA.

 SPs provide publicly accessible APIs for users to upload, download, and manage data.
 These APIs are very similar to Amazon S3 APIs so that existing developers may feel familiar enough to write code for it.
 Meanwhile, they provide each other REST APIs and form another white-listed P2P network to communicate with each other to ensure data availability and redundancy.
 There will also be a P2P-based upload/download network across SPs and user-end client software to facilitate easy connections and fast data download, which is similar to BitTorrent.

 Among the multiple SPs that one object is stored on, one SP will be the "Primary SP", while the others are "Secondary SP".

-When users want to write an object into Greenfield, they or the client software they use must specify the primary SP.
+When users want to write an object into Mechain, they or the client software they use must specify the primary SP.
 Primary SP should be used as the only SP to download the data.
 Users can change the primary SP for their objects later if they are not satisfied with its service.

 ## Quick Started